quantumphysicist/WeRateDogs-Twitter-Archive-Data-Analysis/readme.md

 # Data Analysis: WeRateDogs Twitter Archive

 We analyzed the record of tweets from the account WeRateDogs® (@dog_rates) to discover some interesting insights about dogs and dog-lovers.
-We accessed the Twitter archive for WeRateDogs® prior to August 1st, 2017, analyzed those tweets, and ran their associated images through a neural network that classifies the breed of dogs.
+We accessed the Twitter archive for WeRateDogs® prior to August 1st, 2017 and analyzed those tweets.
 After cleaning the data, we analyzed tweets for 2069 dogs.
 Here are our findings.

 Please start by reading act_report.pdf (act_report.html).